 Some mutual fund managers choose to take large positions in a relatively small number of individual stocks.
 If the fund performs well, it's usually because those large positions do well.
 So by looking at the largest holdings in a particular fund, you often identify individual stocks that have performed well.
-For instance, in looking at the excellent performance of the Dodge & Cox Stock Fund, the top 10 holdings constitute almost 30% of the entire fund.
-Focusing on top holdings like Hewlett-Packard
+For instance, in looking at the market-beating performance of the Fairholme Fund, the top 10 holdings constitute almost 65% of the entire fund.
+Focusing on holdings like Pfizer

-If you're willing to do a little more research, you can compare previous quarters' holdings with their current counterparts to see what changes a fund manager is making in the fund's holdings.
+If you're willing to do a little more research, you can compare quarters to see what changes a fund manager is making in the fund's holdings.
 If a company drops off the holdings list, then you know that the manager has lost confidence in that company.
 Similarly, if a new company appears, or holdings in an existing company increase dramatically, then the manager believes that company will do well.

 Building your own fund

 By looking at the best investments of successful fund managers, you can create your own portfolio, including the best of the best.
-One excellent way to build a well-diversified portfolio is to choose two or three stocks from several different funds that invest in different types of companies.
-For instance, by picking a few companies each from a large-cap fund like Fidelity Blue Chip Value, a small-cap fund like T. Rowe Price Small Cap Value, and an international fund like Vanguard Horizon Global Equity, you can quickly build a portfolio that includes companies across a wide spectrum of company sizes, regions, and industries.
+One excellent way to build a well-diversified portfolio is to pick a few companies from each of your favorite funds in a variety of asset classes, thus quickly putting together a portfolio that includes companies across a wide spectrum of company sizes, regions, and industries.

 Limitations of using fund data

-Like other investment strategies, using fund holdings data doesn't guarantee success.
-For one thing, many funds buy and sell stocks frequently, so a stock that appears on a list of holdings one day may be sold from the fund before you even find out about it.
+But, like other investment strategies, using fund holdings data doesn't guarantee success.
+For one thing, many funds buy and sell stocks frequently, so a stock that appears on a list of holdings one day may be sold from the fund the next.
 As a result, you may buy a stock at exactly the time the fund has sold it.
 For funds with high turnover ratios, it's important to identify core holdings that the fund has owned for a long time.
-The strategy works best for funds that tend to buy stock and hold it over the long term.

-Also, many funds own stock in a huge number of companies, so that even the top holdings don't represent a large percentage of the portfolio.
+Also, many funds own stock in a huge number of companies, so even the top holdings don't represent a large percentage of the portfolio.
 When such funds outperform their peers, it's more likely a result of more subtle differences in allocating money among similar companies.
 For instance, a fund might have 4% of its assets in a stock, while the index gives it only a 3% weighting.
 So if that company does well, the fund will benefit from the larger position.
 You may not be able to the results of these subtle differences simply by looking at a fund's list of holdings.

 However, if you're looking to understand how your favorite fund manager thinks, or if you're looking for good companies to consider, looking at a fund's list of holdings isn't a bad place to start.
 Keep in mind that you can always just buy the fund and let the manager do the work for you.